akaliutau/cs-problems-revisited/readme.md

 ============

-These are solutions for various cs problems, mostly of mid-level complexity

-Total 400+ problems solved
+These are solutions for various cs problems, mostly of mid-level complexity Total 400+ problems solved

 Overview
 ===========

 The package <b> com.problems </b> contains solutions of some medium-level complexity problems.
 The main accent is made on optimization and simplicity of solution.
-All problems are grouped by category (total 34 categories):
+All problems are grouped by category (total 33 categories):

 array <br/>
 backtracking <br/>
 bfs <br/>
 binarysearch <br/>
+bitmanipulation <br/>
 bst <br/>
 combinatorics <br/>
 design <br/>